 As a result, engineers can find the Achilles heel of their design and focus their optimizations until they are sure the structure will survive in the real world.
 Generally, this optimization will consist of changing the geometry, cross section, materials and placements of the suspended objects and chords.

-To learn more, watch the webinar: Ansys Structures 2020 R1 Update.
+To learn more about the new features in Ansys Mechanical, watch the webinar: Ansys Mechanical 2023 R1 Update.